We were schooner-rigged and rakish

 We’d a big black jolly roger

 — John Masefield, ‘Long John Silver’

-Each player begins the game with 4 doubloons, and may spend 1 to play a card face-down, hiding information from their compatriots.
-Will you hide the best loot, or are you secretly aiding the Spanish against your peers in the hope of gaining a bigger pay-out?
+Each player begins the game with four doubloons and may spend one to play a card face down, hiding information from their compatriots.
+Will you hide the best loot, or are you secretly aiding the Spanish against your peers in the hope of gaining a bigger payout?
 At the end of the game, the players count up their hoard of doubloons.
 In addition, the two players who have collected the most and second-most treasure chests share all the doubloons spent to hide cards during the game — all other treasure chests are revealed to be worthless!

 Can the other brethren of the coast be trusted?
 Will the Spanish attack the largest fleet or the smallest?
 The Brethren may have a code, but you are pirates, after all!
 Together you will defeat the Spanish, but only one pirate captain will win the day!